learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 #### `flex-shrink`

-The `flex-shrink` determines how much an element in a flex container will shrink; the larger the number, the more the element will shrink in relation to other elements in the container, with the default set to `1`.
+The `flex-shrink` property determines how much an element in a flex container will shrink; the larger the number, the more the element will shrink in relation to other elements in the container, with the default set to `1`.
 To see this in action, let's go back to our the first flex container where `<header>`,